How Much to Really Spend on an Engagement Ring

 Have you considered a heart or oval shaped diamond?
 How about a sapphire, emerald, or moissanite gemstone?
-These options are easy on the eye and much more affordable than your standard round or princess cut diamond ring.
-(Bridal Musings shares a list of 20 diamond alternatives for engagement rings.)If you truly cannot afford a diamond, but want an alternative that looks like an diamond, consider these diamond alternatives.
+These options are easy on the eye and much more affordable than your standard round or princess cut diamond ring.If you truly cannot afford a diamond but want an alternative that looks like a diamond, consider these diamond alternatives.
 You'll be able to get a much larger diamond-like stone on a much smaller budget.
 Just make sure that your sweetie is okay with it.

-- Customize the ring
+- Customize the ring online

-- Try estate sales
+- Check out some estate sales